Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Proof of Ballistic transport

 \end{lemma} \begin{proof} Let $\varphi\in H^2(\R)$.
 Using strong differentiability of $(I-e^{-itH_1}e^{itH_2})\varphi$, we have by the fundamental theorem of calculus and unitarity of $e^{itH_i}$,

 Since $H^2(\R)$ is dense in $L^2(\R)$, the result follows by approximation. \end{proof}

-We will also require the following estimate showing that the difference of the Heisenberg evolution of the position operator for two Schr\"odinger operators with bounded potentials can diverge at most quadratically in time.
+We will also require the following estimate showing that the difference of the Heisenberg evolution of the position operator for two Schr\"odinger operators with bounded potentials applied to a suitable state can diverge at most quadratically in time.
 As we will soon see, the presence of the normed difference of the two potentials on the right hand side of the estimate is critical to the proof of Theorem~ \ref{thm:main}.